 Create a stacked bar chart

 When to use a stacked bar chart?

-It requires at least 1 numerical field (what will be calculated) and 2 categorical variables (what will be compared).
+You need at least 1 numerical field (what will be calculated) and 2 categorical variables (what will be compared).

+Create a stacked bar chart